iWriteGigs

 B decrease the market price of real capital goods.

-D shift the investment-demand curve to the right.
+D shift the investment-demand curve to the left.

 Question #34